Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 28 Januari 2025 14.22.09 UTC
+- WIB: Selasa, 28 Januari 2025 15.29.53 UTC
-- WITA: Selasa, 28 Januari 2025 15.22.09 UTC
+- WITA: Selasa, 28 Januari 2025 16.29.53 UTC
-- WIT: Selasa, 28 Januari 2025 16.22.09 UTC
+- WIT: Selasa, 28 Januari 2025 17.29.53 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: attitude
+Kategori: nature